Full-Depth Stone Veneer Installation: A Complete Guide

 Make all unit cuts, including those for bonding, holes, boxes, etc., with motor driven masonry saws, using either in abrasive or diamond blade.
 The edge of a masonry trowel can be used to rough up cut edges which will restore a natural look to the stone.
 Cut neatly for best appearance.

-INSTALLATION PROCEDURE
+STONE VENEER INSTALLATION PROCEDURE

 Applying first course

-Start installing full depth Artisan Masonry Veneer® on the horizontal surface of the foundation wall, which serves as a footing or ledge for supporting the wall (Figure 2).
+Start installing full depth stone veneer on the horizontal surface of the foundation wall, which serves as a footing or ledge for supporting the wall (Figure 2).
 For installing the first course of veneers, apply mortar on the flashing previously installed in this area, then install stones in such a way that a 1” to 1½” airspace is left between the Insulation layer and the back of the veneer.
 Use the level and the string line to make straight, level courses, unless otherwise indicated.

 For the first and all subsequent courses: